DistributedScience/Distributed-OMEZarrCreator/README.md

 # Distributed-OMEZARRCreator
 Run encapsulated docker containers with a BioFormats2Raw converter in the Amazon Web Services infrastructure.
-Uses [BioFormats2Raw](https://github.com/glencoesoftware/bioformats2raw) to convert image file formats to an intermediate Zarr structure.
+It uses [BioFormats2Raw](https://github.com/glencoesoftware/bioformats2raw) to convert images to the next-generation file format (NGFF) .ome.zarr.

 This code is an example of how to use AWS distributed infrastructure for running BioFormats2Raw.
 The configuration of the AWS resources is done using boto3 and the awscli.